-- 3. Adjust the drive chain. ▶ P. 76 - 4.
+- 3. Adjust the drive chain slack. ▶ P. 77 - 4.
 Tighten the rear axle nut.

-5. Tighten the drive chain adjusting nuts lightly, then hold the adjusting nuts and tighten the lock nuts.
+5. Tighten the adjusting nuts lightly, then hold the adjusting nuts and tighten the lock nuts.

-6. After installing the wheel, apply the brake pedal several times, then recheck that the wheel rotates freely.
+6. After installing the wheel, apply the brake pedal several times, then check if the wheel rotates freely.
 Recheck the wheel if the brake drags or if the wheel does not rotate freely.